o3de/o3de.org/content/docs/user-guide/welcome/setup/perforce-plugin.md

 **To use the Perforce plugin menu**

-1. In Lumberyard Editor, click the P4 icon in the bottom toolbar\.
+1. In O3DE Editor, click the P4 icon in the bottom toolbar\.
 **Note**
 Hover over the icon to display the connection status\.